Founder & Chairman: Azizjon Azimi

 Areesha Irfan is an undergraduate student at New York University pursuing a double major in political science and Middle Eastern and Islamic studies.
 She has devoted much of her life to fighting for gender equality and social justice both in the United States and abroad, with her work experience having revolved around the sphere of jurisprudence.
 She has previously worked as a legal intern and clerk at law firms and institutions including Scott B. Franklin & Associates, Hartford Healthcare, Pardalis & Nohavicka LLP, and Sussman & Frankel LLP.
 She has also been featured in the “In Support of He for She” film as part of a United Nations gender equality initiative.

 Having family roots in Pakistan – a nation with substantial gender and socioeconomic divides – has fueled her passion for educational programs in developing countries.
 She hopes to live abroad after graduation, furthering equality around the world.
-Fluent in four languages, she has travelled to many developing nations such as Paraguay and witnessed first-hand the powerful impact that educational reform can have on communities.
-She looks forward to working alongside the rest of the team at TajRupt to help students in Tajikistan get the education they deserve.
+Fluent in four languages, she has travelled across developing nations such as Paraguay and witnessed first-hand the powerful impact that educational reform can have on communities.

 Board Member: Gulnoza Mansur